How to achieve successful job interview?

-Sales people are expert in influencing customer’s’ buying decision.
+Salespeople are expert in influencing customer’s’ buying decision.
 But how do they do it?
 It is simple as mirroring somebody’s action.
-In this process, you need to mimic the person’s body motion during the conversation process.
+In this process, you need to mimic the person’s body motion during the conversion process.
 However, it is not a simple mimicking.
 You do it like you’re facing a mirror.

 “This technique, known as “mirroring”, is widely used among the psychological world as a mean to gain an interlocutor’s trust and make them feel at ease.
 Good salesmen often use it to increase their chances of closing.” –